FAQ

 What is the VetFran STAR Program?

 The STAR Program is a three-tiered recognition system for franchisors participating in VetFran (1 Star, 3 Star and 5 Star).
 The STAR designations are designed to provide veterans with more information beyond the VetFran incentive discounts and encourage best practices by franchisors participating in VetFran.
-For more details visit the STAR Program FAQ.

 What should veterans consider when exploring franchise opportunities?